 Two years on from the initial approval in July 2018, fish welfare remains essential to every aspect of what we do.
 That’s why we are committed to meeting RSPCA’s detailed animal welfare standards, not just today, but every day.

-Over the past year, we have continued to work with RSPCA to continuously improve our fish welfare.
-During this time all of our farming practices and sites, from freshwater hatcheries to marine grow-out, have been assessed by the RSPCA, resulting in changes to harvest processes, water quality monitoring, fish handling and predator management that have assured best practice welfare outcomes for all of our fish.
+We continue to work with RSPCA to continuously improve our fish welfare.
+Every year, all our farming practices and sites, from freshwater hatcheries to marine grow-out, are assessed by the RSPCA, to ensure best practice welfare outcomes are applied to all of our fish.

 Being able to supply Australia’s only range of RSPCA Approved Salmon means that consumers that care and want the best for themselves and their families can now do that with confidence by choosing Huon.
 With a growing number of Australians including fish in their diets, it’s important that caring consumers have the opportunity to choose a product that has been raised to a high standard of animal welfare – Huon are leading the way in offering Australians a humanely farmed salmon product.

 This accreditation is important to Huon because animal welfare is important.
 Over the past several years as salmon consumption has increased, so has the desire for consumers to know more about the salmon that they are eating and by continuing to maintain RSPCA Approval animal welfare is front-of-mind for our staff and our consumers.

 Achieving and maintaining this accreditation hasn’t happened overnight—we have worked closely with the RSPCA Approved Farming Scheme over many years to meet their high standards and it is something that everyone working for Huon has been instrumental in achieving.